wangzhezhe/Gorilla/designDoc/evaluationPlan.md

 Critical area detection: use the threshold filter to extract the interesting domain and output the interesting domain to persistent storage.

 Data error detection: detect the error at the simulation data and notify the user if there is error detection.

+TODO? consider the percentage of the interesting data?? slow high, when it is better to use this method